 “When we encounter the deadly nightshade during our excursion through the columned halls of the forest, a strange feeling comes over us, as if a secretive being with fixed, staring eyes were standing behind the mysterious plant.
 Its sparkling, shiny black fruits reflect back to us in the dark light of the forest.
 The deadly nightshade has an aura of danger about it, and we can feel as we look at it that caution is advised.” – Bruno Vonarburg, Die Tollkirsche (1996, p.
 61)

 Some sources suggest that Roman priests consumed belladonna-infused preparations before praying to Bellona, the goddess of war, to invoke visions or divine favour.
-While the details of these rituals are debated, belladonna's known psychoactive effects lend credibility to the potential use in oracular ceremonies (Dioscorides, De Materia Medica, 1st century CE).
+While the details of these rituals are debated, Belladonna’s known psychoactive effects lend credibility to the potential use in oracular ceremonies (Dioscorides, De Materia Medica, 1st century CE).

-In the central and northern regions of Europe, belladonna has once again been linked to death, the afterlife, and visionary experiences.
-Ethnobotanist Christian Rätsch (1998) notes that in the Lower Rhine region, belladonna’s fruits were called Walkerbeeren (“Valkyrie berries”), and the plant itself was known as Walkerbaum (“Valkyrie tree”) — a reference he attributes to Perger (1864).
+In the central and northern regions of Europe, Belladonna has once again been linked to death, the afterlife, and visionary experiences.
+Ethnobotanist Christian Rätsch (1998) notes that in the Lower Rhine region, the fruits were called Walkerbeeren (“Valkyrie berries”), and the plant itself was known as Walkerbaum (“Valkyrie tree”) - a reference he attributes to Perger (1864).
 Some Germanic folklore suggests that consuming these berries could transport the soul, potentially aligning with the Valkyries’ mythological role in guiding the dead.

 𓇗